Jakub3628800/dots/README.md

 # Dots

-Collection of dotfiles and scripts I use on my machines for development.
-I3, vim, zsh, xinit keyboard layout, etc.
+Collection of dotfiles and scripts I use for development.

 # Installation

 Dotfiles are managed with GNU Stow.
-To install them, run:
+They are installed with:

 ```bash
 ./init_links.sh